-Where the final submission date falls when the University is closed (e.g. weekends, bank holidays and closure days), the submission should be on the next working day.
+Where the final submission date falls when the University is closed (e.g. weekends, bank holidays and closure days), the candidate can submit on the next working day.

-If there are unforeseen circumstances near the final submission date, a request may be made to the Faculty PGR Director for an emergency extension (see Section 6.4).
+If there are unforeseen circumstances near the final submission date, a request can be made to the Faculty PGR Director for an emergency extension (see Section 6.4).